gabides/Solitaire_Monte-Carlo/README.md

 4 - Monte Carlo resolution, game sequence is saved

-options 2 and 3 return the score (number of cells left at the end of the game).
+Options 2 and 3 return the score (number of cells left at the end of the game).
 Option 4 also returns the statically best sequence to be played (based on Monte Carlo algorithm).

+Scholar software engineering project @CentraleSupélec (2016) with Louis-Alexis Dubief, teacher Arpad Rimmel.